openeuler-mirror/website-v2/web-ui/docs/en/other/privacy/README.md

 ## 5. How We Protect Your Personal Data

 We take the security of your personal data seriously.
 We take appropriate physical, organizational, and technical measures to protect your personal data.
-For example, we use encryption technologies to ensure the confidentiality of data; we implement protection mechanisms to protect data from attacks; we deploy access control mechanisms to ensure that only authorized personnel can access your personal data; and we hold security and privacy protection training. <u>**In a word, we are committed to protecting your personal data.
+For example, we take reasonable and feasible measures to ensure that only personal data relevant to the mentioned purposes is collected and processed; we use encryption technologies to ensure the confidentiality of data; we implement protection mechanisms to protect data from attacks; we deploy access control mechanisms to ensure that only authorized personnel can access your personal data; and we hold security and privacy protection training. <u>**In a word, we are committed to protecting your personal data.
 Nevertheless, no security measure is perfect and no product, service, website, data transfer, computing system, or network connection is absolutely secure.**</u>

 ##  6. How We Access or Control Your Personal Data